Tania de Jong: Soprano

+She obtained an Associate Diploma of Arts (Opera/Music Theatre) and Postgraduate Diploma (Opera/Voice),from the Victorian College of the Arts, University of Melbourne.
+She completed the Diploma of Acting and Movement for Singers at the National Theatre Drama School.

 As a soprano, de Jong has performed as a soloist with a number of orchestras at the Victoria State Opera, and across 40 countries, including at the Sydney Opera House, Seoul Arts Centre, and Opera under the Stars.
 De Jong has collaborated with soprano Antoinette Halloran, singer Craig Macdonald, composer and pianist Joe Chindamo, and concert pianist Rebecca Chambers.

 In May 2022, de Jong produced a musical named Driftwood, based on her mother's memoir of her family.
 It premiered in Melbourne.

 Business career

 De Jong is the Founder of Creative Innovation Global, Creative Universe (transformational leadership programs to inspire people to find their voice, and to bring greater wellbeing, engagement, and innovation into organisations), Creativity Australia, Dimension5, Music Theatre Australia, Pot-Pourri, and The Song Room (which has provided access to creative learning for 250,000 disadvantaged Australian children), and co-founder of Mind Medicine Australia.
 De Jong is known to encourage creative innovation whilst highlighting the interests of marginalised and disadvantaged Australians through her various enterprises.